schollz/thirtythree/README.md

 15. reverse
 16. none

-## known limitations
+### known limitations/bugs

-- backups will not restore if you move/delete the original audio. right now backups only store a reference to the audio file and not the actual audio data.
+- backups will not restore if you move/delete the original audio. backups store a reference to the audio file and not the actual audio data (stretch goal to fix this).
 - looping fx don't stack.

-## todo

-- TODO: race condition in the bpm
+- sometimes there is race condition in the bpm, if you get wacko pattern stepping, restart. so far I haven't been able to reproduce consistently.
-- TODO: option for number of operators
-- TODO: 6/8 beat fx might cause operators to get out of sync
+- using 6/8 beat fx might cause operators to get out of sync. operators will try to stay in sync, but if this happens, stop all the patterns and start them again.